This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Where Is Trincomalee?

 Trincomalee is a port city on the north-east coast of Sri Lanka.
-To visit Trincomalee district you need to drive about 5-6 hours from Colombo, Sri Lanka’s capital.
+The drive between Colombo, Sri Lanka’s capital, and Trincomalee takes between five and six hours.

 How Many Days in Trincomalee

-This is why we believe that you should allocate at least 2 full days in Trincomalee when planning a trip to Sri Lanka so as to make the most of this easy-going and absolutely charming coastal town.
+This is why we believe you should allocate at least two full days in Trincomalee when planning a trip to Sri Lanka to make the most of this easy-going and absolutely charming coastal town.

 This photo was shot from inside the car on our way to Trinco.
 We can see many tall coconut trees.